stygian-phrygian/stereophonic/README.md

     effects, probably I'll only implement delay (as other things are too costly to compute (glares at you, reverb), and I want this to be minimal) implement for TablePlayer:
-    in order of increasing difficulty to implement balance, attack/decay vol env, glide, distortion, filter
+    in order of increasing importance
+    attack/decay vol env, distortion, filter
+    #
+    there is a race condition with phaseIncrement in TablePlayer, consider that we run SetReverse and SetSpeed simultaneously, there's a possibility that phaseIncrement will have different values concurrently, so you could reverse phase increment, then it is promptly ignored in SetSpeed TODO, fix the race condition, use a master channel to access the TablePlayer